turingschool/mod-0-project-fe/section0/README.md

 - [The Homeroom Groups](https://careerdev.turing.edu/student_discussion_groups/index) and [Mix It Up](https://careerdev.turing.edu/mixed_groups/index) information.
 Within your cohort, you’ll be put into a small group to work on PD activities and discussion together as a way to foster collaboration weekly.
 Twice a mod, you’ll also be put into groups mixed across program and cohorts to meet others in the Turing community and share resources based on specific topics.
 - [The Module 5 section](https://careerdev.turing.edu/module-5/index), which covers what job search support looks like once you’ve graduated from Turing.
 1. Reflect on the following questions in the survey you’ll submit:
-- How do you feel about the expectations of the professional development curriculum?
+- How do you feel about the expectations of the professional development curriculum? i feel like they are a great way to help students thrive when finished with the program.They seem to be rigorous but beneficial if you take advantage of all the resources that the school provides
 - What are you excited about when it comes to professional development?
+I am excited to get a fresh opinion and new start to networking, I have not done much and typically would rely on my resume and interview process
-- What are your questions or concerns about these expectations?
+- What are your questions or concerns about these expectations? my concerns are just surrounding the amount of time needed I will need to put into networking with no previous coding experience.

 ## Part B: Pairin Survey